How do hackers work, and can you really prevent your internet privacy from invasion by shadowy cyber criminals? Avast shares insight and solutions.

 By now you probably know that ransomware is also on the rise.
 This is when hackers lock up or otherwise compromise your folders, files, or entire system, refusing to give you back access until you pay them.
 And they don’t need to send you an email to make this work.
-Just visit a shady website or follow a link on social media, and you could be trapped.
+Just visit a shady website or follow a link on social media while you're on an unsecured network, and you could be trapped.

 In fact, you no longer even have to do anything to get hacked.
 That is, other than use public Wi-Fi.
 Someone with a Wi-Fi monitoring program can keep tabs on your every move from as many as 100 feet away, as long as you’re on an unsecured network – which most hotspots are.
 As Robert Graham, CEO of Errata Security, said to ABC News, “If you're using Wi-Fi in a public place and you're not getting hacked, it's only because there's nobody around bothering to do it.”
 And if you’re wondering what, exactly, that hacker can see, well, it’s as if they’re literally watching over your shoulder.

-A virtual private network (VPN), such as Avast SecureLine VPN, is your best protection against cyber criminals.
+A virtual private network (VPN), such as Avast SecureLine VPN, is solid protection against any cyber criminal using the same online connection you are.
 It gives you your own private highway to and from the internet, masking your identity, personal info, and IP address.
 Avast SecureLine VPN also encrypts your web activity, so even if someone wanted to track your anonymous online persona’s cyber travels, they’d be thwarted.

-Almost like a karmic reward for protecting yourself, a VPN gives you online VIP treatment.
-Along with completely hiding your identity (think: dark sunglasses) and securing your connection even over public Wi-Fi, VPNs also allow you to visit any website you want, even if you’re in, say, a cafe or library whose servers block certain destinations.
+In short, a VPN gives you online VIP treatment.
+Along with hiding your identity (think: dark sunglasses) and securing your connection even over public Wi-Fi, VPNs also allow you to visit any website you want, even if you’re in, say, a cafe or library whose servers block certain destinations.
 Visit, stream, download whatever you like.
-Think of a VPN as your private limo, safely taking you anywhere you’d like to go online, in private.
+Think of a VPN as your private limo, safely and privately taking you anywhere you’d like to go online.

 Image: Gandosh Ganbaatar